 A Temporary Orders Hearing

-Setting your case for trial
+You are setting your case for trial.

 The Final Decree of Divorce

-Taking parenting courses in order to complete your divorce
+Taking parenting courses to complete your divorce

-The prove up hearing- the end of the road for your case
+The prove-up hearing- the end of the road for your case.

-Once you have a signed and completed final decree of divorce you and your spouse are almost done with your case.
-Contact the clerk of your court to see if any other documents need to be filed before going to see the judge in your uncontested prove up hearing.
+Once you have a signed and completed final decree of divorce, you and your spouse are almost done with your case.
+Contact the clerk of your court to see if any other documents need to be filed before going to see the judge in your uncontested prove-up hearing.
 Make sure those are filed ahead of time and go ahead and bring copies for the judge to review.
-In Harris County it is a good idea to have everything filed with the court at least a day in advance.
-Sometimes if you wait to file the documents until late in the afternoon the day before you attend court they will not be approved fast enough by the clerk to be ready for your hearing the next day.
+In Harris County, it is a good idea to have everything filed with the court at least a day in advance.
+Sometimes if you wait to file the documents until late in the afternoon the day before you attend court, they will not be approved fast enough by the clerk to be ready for your hearing the next day.

-Most of the time an uncontested docket will be available in the early morning and early afternoon before the regular docket is called in that court.
+Most of the time, an uncontested docket will be available in the early morning and early afternoon before the regular docket is called in that court.
 Some courts allow you to sign up online the day before your hearing to schedule a time to appear on the uncontested docket.
-Most courts are not this technologically advanced so you should plan on going to the clerk’s office to check in and get your name on a list.
-The judge will then call your name and you and your attorney will stand up and go before the judge.
+Most courts are not this technologically advanced, so you should plan on going to the clerk's office to check in and get your name on a list.
+The judge will then call your name, and you and your attorney will stand up and go before the judge.

-If you do not hire an attorney, here is some advice
+If you do not hire an attorney, here is some advice.

-I advise people who come to talk to our law office that it is almost always a good idea to hire an attorney to represent you in your divorce.
-You don’t fill your own cavities, do you?
-Do you even change your own car oil?
+I advise people who talk to our law office that it is almost always a good idea to hire an attorney to represent you in your divorce.
+You don't fill your cavities, do you?
+Do you even change your car oil?
 Then why would you want to get a divorce without the aid of someone who works in that field?
 Saving money is a valid concern, but a divorce is a relatively inexpensive procedure considering how costly the mistakes can be down the road.

-However, if you do not want to hire an attorney you should know the following bits of information as you begin your divorce case:
+However, if you do not want to hire an attorney, you should know the following bits of information as you begin your divorce case: